 The speaker, August Spies, was winding down when a group of officers arrived to disperse the crowd.
 As the police advanced, an individual who was never identified threw a bomb into their ranks.
 Chaos ensued, and at least seven police officers and eight civilians died as a result of the violence that day.

-The Haymarket Riot set off a national wave of repression.
+The Haymarket Riot, also known as the Haymarket Affair, set off a national wave of repression.
 In August 1886, eight men labeled as anarchists were convicted in a sensational and controversial trial despite there being no solid evidence linking the defendants to the bombing.
 The jury was considered to be biased, with ties to big business.

 Seven of the convicted men received a death sentence, and the eighth was sentenced to 15 years in prison.
 In the end, four of the men were hanged, one committed suicide and the remaining three were pardoned six years later.